gchux/cloud-run-tcpdump/README.md

 This container image is to be used as a sidecar of the Cloud Run ingress container in order to perform a packet capture using `tcpdump` within the same network namespace.

-The sidecar approach enables decoupling from the main –ingress– container so that it does not require any modifications to perform a packet capture; additionally, sidecars use their own resources which allows `tcpdump` to not compete with the main app resources allocation.
+The sidecar approach enables decoupling from the main –*ingress*– container so that it does not require any modifications to perform a packet capture; additionally, sidecars use their own resources which allows `tcpdump` to not compete with the main app resources allocation.

 ## Building blocks